benchristel/lexica/src/ogtrta-wordlist.md

 # The OGTRTA Wordlist of Unspecified Canonicity

-A checklist for your language
+A checklist for my languages

 ## Determiners